AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/landing-page3.md

 uid: landing-page3
 ---

-# View PI system data for transfer
+# View PI System data for transfer

 This section contains the following topics: